Vivint vs Nest Comparison

 Vivint — Included with Vivint’s standard package, you’ll receive a modern touchscreen control panel, a handful of sensors of your choice (entry sensors, motion detectors, glass break sensors, etc.).
 And Vivint’s upgrades and add-ons include a sleek doorbell camera with two-way voice, a smart thermostat, loads of smart feature options, and more.
 There is no upfront equipment price, as the cost is included in the monthly monitoring fee.

 Nest — Nest Secure includes the Nest Guard (hub station and motion sensor), modern control panel, entryway sensors, and two Nest Tag keychain remotes.
 If the standard equipment isn’t cutting it, you can always upgrade to your heart’s content.
-Equipment upgrades include everything from smart environmental protection devices, to the Nest Hello video doorbell, security cameras, a smart thermostat, and more.
+Equipment upgrades include everything from smart environmental protection devices, to the Nest Doorbell, security cameras, a smart thermostat, and more.
 Nest’s base package costs $399 upfront.

 Security Equipment Category Winner: Vivint